w010/w_query2csv/README.md

 - 'USERFUNC' field value: change parameters array passed to userfunc, keys: 'field' -> 'fieldName', 'data' -> 'row'. old names will be still working for some time, in future would be removed
 - q3i mods are now integrated since 0.4.0, so ts needs to be changed:
-	- input.q3i.postprocessors  ->  output.postprocessors_row (it is actually output option, so I moved it where it becomes)
+	- input.q3i.postprocessors  ->  output.postprocessors_row (it is actually output option, so I moved it where it belongs)
     - input.q3i.sql_file  ->  input.sql_file
     - input.q3i.sql_markers  ->  input.sql_markers
 - nbr -> strip_linebreaks, hsc -> htmlspecialchars